-- Cleaning can be performed only when the battery level is the complete during cleaning can cause damage to the shutter.
+- Cleaning can be performed only when the battery level is the (three remaining battery icons) or more.
+Low battery power during cleaning can cause damage to the shutter.
 The cleaning should be completed quickly.
-The use of an AC Adaptor/Charger (not supplied) is recommended. - Do not use a spray blower because it may scatter vapor inside the camera body.
+The use of an AC Adaptor/Charger (sold separately) is recommended. - Do not use a spray blower because it may scatter vapor inside the camera body.